This page contains information about the work of the Inter-Council Working Party on Genetically Modified Organisms.

 - all communities strongly favour making users of GMOs legally responsible for any economic or environmental harm that may result.
 Support for regulation to make users of GMOs strictly liable for any harm caused ranged from 63% to 72% for individual councils.

 - support for local regulation is strongest amongst Maori, particularly in the Northland region.
 It is also strongest amongst semi-rural and rural residents while urban views vary by region.
 Rural residents are more likely to favour prohibiting GMOs in both Northland and Auckland than are semi-rural or urban residents.
 Females are more likely to support local regulation than are males, and support is greatest amongst 18-39 year olds.

-The Working Party has produced a draft Proposed Plan Change to the District/Unity Plan and a Section 32 Evaluation and Report to manage the risks associated with the outdoor use of GMOs.
-A legal opinion from Dr Royden Somerville QC has also been obtained.
+A Working Party produced a draft Proposed Plan Change to the District/Unity Plan and a Section 32 Evaluation and Report to manage the risks associated with the outdoor use of GMOs.
+A legal opinion from Dr Royden Somerville QC was also obtained.

 Background documents and reports are listed under the headings below.
 Select from the list by clicking on the '+' to display the contents of each section.